Where should we answer customer questions? [Content Strategy]

 To answer customer questions is an important strategy to build that relationship with our customers and even potential customers.
-But where do we answer questions?
+But where do we answer customer questions?
 In this article, I discuss how we can build relationships by answering questions:

 • one-on-one